A History of Bible Training Institutions in

 that was the highlight of his summer missions experience.

 evangelistic open air concert in a nearby town one evening, so we took the summer workers.
-The singers gave personal testimonies between musical numbers, but since Mindy didn't
+The singers gave personal testimonies between musical numbers, but since Vicky didn't

 understand German, she talked loudly with the young men who seemed magnetically attracted to her.
 I had to warn her twice to be quiet.

-Cindy was the exact opposite of Mindy in many ways.
+Joyce was the exact opposite of Vicky in many ways.
 She had serious psychological problems.
 She was unhappy with herself, everyone around her, and with the world in general.
 She seemed

 convinced that no one loved her.
 One day, she approached me and said that she had come to Austria hoping that we would encourage her through personal counseling.
 I apologized, but